-The county's zoning ordinance needs updating for several issues, including avoiding sprawl, conflicts with boundaries between cities and counties, protecting farmers and agricultural and forest land, and developing residential retail, commercial and industrial areas.

-- a.
-Review and update the zoning ordinance and zoning map to preserve the county's land resources - b.
-Review and update zoning ordinance to achieve compatibility between county and cities - c.
-Rezone for nodal development at key intersections to allow for retail/service opportunities near Silver Comet Trail
+CODE: ISSUE: LU 1 The county's zoning ordinance needs updating for several issues, including avoiding sprawl, conflicts with boundaries between cities and counties, protecting farmers and agricultural and forest land, and developing residential retail, commercial and industrial areas.
+The need or opportunity is to: a.
+Review and update the zoning ordinance and zoning map to preserve the county's land resources Review and update zoning ordinance to achieve compatibility between county and cities c.
+Rezone for nodal development at key intersections to allow for retail/service opportunities near Silver Comet Trail ISSUE: LU2 Sign regulations are currently in zoning ordinance.

-LU2

-Sign regulations are currently in zoning ordinance.
 If local sign regulations are legally challenged, the whole zoning ordinance could be challenged.

-Prepare and adopt a free-standing content-neutral sign ordinance

-Conservation easements are a useful tool to protect prime farmland from development

-Encourage use of conservation easements on farmland to preserve land for future farmers by referring landowners to Georgia Conservancy, USDA, county extension agents to help inform about conservation easements.
+The need or opportunity is to: Prepare and adopt a free-standing content-neutral sign ordinance ISSUE: LU 3 Conservation easements are a useful tool to protect prime farmland from development The need or opportunity is to: Encourage use of conservation easements on farmland to preserve land for future farmers by referring landowners to Georgia Conservancy, USDA, county extension agents to help inform about conservation easements.
 Work with board of Assessors to make sure conservation easement process yields tax savings.

-Increased residential construction, need for utility and road upgrades, competition from adjacent cities in Tennessee and Alabama, need preserve agricultural land for continued production, and need to protect greenspace are issues that can be approached with a joint effort between cities and county.

-Partner with cities to develop a county-wide Master Plan that includes assessment of developable land, greenspace, water resources, and transportation impacts.

-Learning from other communities is helpful in solving land use issues

-Attend GAZA (Georgia Association of Zoning) and GPA and view webinars online
+ISSUE: LU 4 Increased residential construction, need for utility and road upgrades, competition from adjacent cities in Tennessee and Alabama, need preserve agricultural land for continued production, and need to protect greenspace are issues that can be approached with a joint effort between cities and county.
+The need or opportunity is to: Partner with cities to develop a county-wide Master Plan that includes assessment of developable land, greenspace, water resources, and transportation impacts.
+ISSUE: LU 5 Learning from other communities is helpful in solving land use issues The need or opportunity is to: Attend GAZA (Georgia Association of Zoning) and GPA and view webinars online